|Guide||♦||6 Triplogs||0 Topics|

 dress warm, don't go blair-ashed

-Overview: This hike takes in some of the Pinaleno Mountains' finest scenery, by using the popular Ash Creek and Webb Peak Trails, and an off trail excursion along Blair-Ash Ridge.
-The off trail section roughly follows a long vanished logging road, once known as trail #344, past what I call Tramway Peak.
-In addition to the loop hike, there is the option for a side trip to the summit of 10,030 foot Webb Peak, or picturesque Ash Creek Falls.
+This hike takes in some of the Pinaleno Mountains' finest scenery by using the popular Ash Creek and Webb Peak Trails and an off-trail excursion along Blair-Ash Ridge.
+The off-trail section roughly follows a long-vanished logging road, once known as trail #344, past what I call Tramway Peak.
+In addition to the loop hike, there is the option for a side trip to the summit of 10,030 foot Webb Peak or picturesque Ash Creek Falls.
 Hiking distance on this loop will vary between 5.3 and 6 miles (not including any side trips), depending on your descent route from Blair-Ash Ridge to the Ash Creek Trail.

 State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 through April 15 (or possibly later), about 6.7 miles before the trailhead.

-Continuing on, the Webb Peak Trail heads west along the north slope of Webb Peak, then turns north again after crossing a tributary of Ash Creek.
+Continuing, the Webb Peak Trail heads west along the north slope of Webb Peak, then turns north again after crossing a tributary of Ash Creek.
 The Webb Peak Trail reaches Blair-Ash Ridge at 1.5 miles, where it makes a switchback to the southwest to continue up the ridge to Webb Peak.
-This hike, however, leaves the Webb Peak Trail behind at the ridge (32.72005 N, 109.91621 W), and heads northeast along its broad crest into dense and tangled timber.
+This hike, however, leaves the Webb Peak Trail behind at the ridge (32.72005 N, 109.91621 W) and heads northeast along its broad crest into dense and tangled timber.
 Stay high on the ridge, heading north.
-You may come across rusted cables and other evidence of historic logging.
+You may come across rusted cables and other evidence of historical logging.